 well, if you already talked (repeatedly) to the manager of the drycleaner and s/he is refusing to acknowledge the mistake, then i say screw it. it’s a waste of time. you could go to a different drycleaner and see if the people there have any advice for you.

 Contact the Better Business Bureau and file a complaint.
-Also, see if you can talk with the local chamber of commerce and get them involved.posted almost 5 years ago
+Also, see if you can talk with the local chamber of commerce and get them involved.posted over 5 years ago